openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 #### Supporting Disconnected Environments

-SROv2 will first try to pull a DriverContainer.
+SRO will first try to pull a DriverContainer.
 If the DriverContainer does not exist, SROv2 will kick off a BuildConfig to build the DriverContainer on the cluster.
 Administrators could build a DriverContainer upfront and push it to an internal registry.
 If is able to pull it, it will ignore the BuildConfig and try